inUtil-info/whin2-contrib/README.md

 ![button](./icons/button.png)

 ### vCard message:
-If you want to send a contact vCard, the msg.payload schema expected is:
+If you want to send a contact vCard, the msg.payload schema expected is a JSON object:
 ```
 {
     "displayName": "whin",